sodadata/docs/soda-agent/helpful-commands.md

 # Helpful kubectl commands
 *Last modified on {% last_modified_at %}*

+The **Soda Agent** is a Helm chart that you deploy on a Kubernetes cluster and connect to your Soda Cloud account using API keys.

 Kubectl is the command-line tool you use to run commands against Kubernetes clusters.
 To deploy a Soda Agent in a cluster, you must have installed v1.22 or v1.23 of <a href="https://kubernetes.io/docs/tasks/tools/#kubectl" target="_blank">kubectl</a>. <br />
 Run `kubectl version --output=yaml` to check the version of an existing install.